davidmfoley/isolate-react/docusaurus/docs/isolateHook/api.md

 ```

-## setContext(ContextType, value)
+### setContext(ContextType, value)

-Sets a context value used by the hook and executes the hook.
+Sets a context value used by the hook and executes the hook, if necessary.

 Note that the hook will not be executed if it does not use the specified context.